grimery/Adventure.Land/README.md

 - [Sin's Guide to life in Adventure Land](https://steamcommunity.com/sharedfiles/filedetails/?id=1636142608)
 - [FAQ's by Trexnamedtom](https://steamcommunity.com/sharedfiles/filedetails/?id=1640326394)

+## Battletested

+This code is simple, but *it works*, I made sure of that.

+I only publish a new version of my Adventure.Land scripts if they ran flawlessly over several days.

+So you can be sure, if you use (some or all of) my code, *it works, and it's stable and reliable*.

 ## Code overview

 The game lets you create multiple modules, which I did, to keep things organized.